valerielnd/Amazon_Vine_Analysis/README.md

 	![vine_dataframe]()

-When all the dataFrames are created, we loaded the DataFrames that correspond to tables in pgAdmin:
+After all the dataFrames were created, we loaded the DataFrames that correspond to tables in pgAdmin:

 ![customer_table_query]()